AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 * matplotlib (http://matplotlib.org/contents.html)  and
 * PyOpenGL (http://pyopengl.sourceforge.net/documentation).
 Note: a copy of this is distributed with GSAS-II (at present) and will be installed if the Python setuptools package is present.

-Several packages are used in sections of the code, but are not required.
+Several Python packages are used in sections of the code, but are not required.
 If these packages are not present, warning messages may be generated if they would be needed, but the vast bulk of GSAS-II will function normally.